joshfrench/om-wiki-fork/Tutorial.md

 ## Interactivity & Higher Order Components

+> Make sure your project is up to date, this section requires om v0.3.6

 Let's change `index.html` to the following, again don't forget to include the LT connection script tag: